html.tags

 You can also pass functions to those fields to control the path joining.

-• head: used to describe whether to add this tag to the HTML <head>
+• head: Specifies whether to add the current tag to the HTML <head> element, defaults to true for element types allowed in the <head>, otherwise false

-The final insertion position on the page is as follows:
+The final injection position in HTML is as follows:

 <html>